Down Home Eats: 5 Little Rock Dining Icons You Can't Miss

 Doe’s, a former hangout of President Bill Clinton and his staffers, is an unassuming steakhouse located in the heart of downtown.
 The no-frills eatery is famous for its perfectly cooked Porterhouse and housemade hot tamales served with chili on the side.

 Don’t be surprised if most diners are on a first-name basis at Franke’s.
 The cafeteria-style eatery has been a mainstay on the Little Rock food scene, known for their variety of Southern favorites.

 3. The Oyster Bar - Best Gumbo

-The Oyster Bar has become a Little Rock establishment after being open for over 40 years.
-Some of the menu favorites include the legendary shrimp gumbo and their signature Cat-touffee.
-Pro tip: Remember to bring a few quarters for the retro jukebox!
+The Oyster Bar has become a Little Rock mainstay after being open for more than 40 years.
+Some of the menu favorites include the legendary shrimp gumbo and their signature Cat-touffée.

 4. Sims Bar-B-Que – Barbecue Legend

 Allen and Amelia Sims opened the original Sims in 1937.
-Since then, the barbecue joint has made a name for itself for their spectacular ribs and world famous Sims Bar-B-Que sauce.
+Since then, the barbecue joint has made a name for itself with spectacular ribs and world-famous sauce.
 Be sure to grab a bottle for keeps.

 5. Lassis Inn – Famous for Catfish

 A recent inductee to the Arkansas Food Hall of Fame, this little blue building has been serving up some of the state’s best catfish since 1905.
 Crowd favorites include the Big Bone Buffalo Plate and the catfish filets.